Sharp Thresholds in Random Simple Temporal Graphs: Preliminaries

-In Section~\ref{sec:tempProp}, we establish sharp thresholds for the first four properties in RSTGs (see \cref{tab:thresholds}) and prove an upper bound on the fifth.
-We conjecture this bound to actually be a sharp threshold as well.
+In Section~\ref{sec:tempProp}, we establish sharp thresholds for all properties in RSTGs (see \cref{tab:thresholds}) except for the sixth, for which we prove an upper bound that we conjecture to be a sharp threshold as well.